 So, let’s get started!

-Having a good campaign structure is crucial for being able to scale up your ads.
+The first of the Amazon Advertising mistakes is not having a good campaign structure.
+This is crucial for being able to scale up your ads.
 Very often, we will see people grouping large numbers of products into one ad group.

 While there is an exception to every rule, in general, you want to keep the number of ASINs (product detail pages) in your ad group as small and similar as possible.